EduardDopler/auth-ms/README.md

 ```
 curl -XPOST \
      -H "Content-Type: application/json" \
-     -d '{ "username": "john_doe", "secret": "secure-password" }'
+     -d '{ "username": "john_doe", "secret": "secure-password" }' \
      http://$HOST/auth/register
 ```
-Returns the JWT (access token) and its expiration date in the response body, and a refresh token in the `Set-Cookie` header.
+Returns the JWT (access token), its expiration date and the user ID in the response body, and a refresh token in the `Set-Cookie` header.
 This process stores the credentials securely in the database (service: _credentials-store_) as well as the refresh token (service: _token-store_).
 Credentials are stored without any `roles`; you can add them by calling the appropriate REST endpoint, see below.